rohit-kumar-j/2025_Transformable_Robot/HardwareControlESP32/README.md

 - **Battery 2 (30C):**
   Connect to the PCA9685, which drives 5 servos.

+Remember to double check the voltages.
+Matching them to the specifications of the boards.

 ---

 ## Flashing the ESP32

 1. **Flash Firmware:**
    Use the specified MicroPython firmware to flash the ESP32.
+Use their tutorial to troubleshoot.

 2. **File System Access:**
    Use Thonny IDE to access and manage the ESP32 file system.